Max1211/psm_snapshot/README.md

-# psm_snapshot tool
+# PSM Snapshot Tool

-The psm_snapshot tool helps you to
+The PSM Snapshot Tool helps you to create snaphots for PSM

 ## Features